Galkurta/Major-BOT/README.md

 # Major Automation Project

 This project automates interactions with the Major platform, including daily check-ins, roulette spins, coin holding, task completions, and Durov puzzle solving.
+It now includes a Telegram bot for easier management and updates.

 ## Features